Ruffinihaus: Structural details

-The three individual houses with different characters are grouped around a central, triangular courtyard.
+The three individual houses with different character are grouped around a central, triangular courtyard.
 Noteworthy is the roofscape whose multiform design significantly contributes to the structuring of the building and gives rise to the impression of three independent buildings.

 The main building faces north; its narrow side marks the end of Rose Street coming from the Marienplatz.
 On the west side, the facade follows the convex shape of the street layout of Sendlingerstraße; the east wing facing the Rindermarkt has a straight baseline.
 The top two floors of the main building have four bay windows with polygonal floor plans facing north and east; these are the only elements of the facade standing out.
 The top floor of the west facade steps back and opens onto a terrace behind a small balustrade.
 Above the limestone facade of the shop floor, a full-length copper-roofed canopy juts out.
 A groove under the canopy leaves room for shop signs.
 The eaves of the main block stand out prominently and borrow from Alpine architecture.
-The facade of the upper floors is richly decorated with stucco and bas-reliefs, which were designed by Julius Seidler and Philipp Widmer.
+The facade of the upper floors is richly decorated with stucco and bas-relief, which were designed by Julius Seidler and Philipp Widmer.
 These depict allegories of virtues and occupations, as well as symbols for professions and ranks surrounded by cartouches and connected by festoons.
 The style of the motifs draws on rural construction forms from the foothills of the Alps and mixes them with aspects of old Munich town houses.
 A fresco by Karl Wahler, depicting the historical Ruffiniturm, is integrated on the east facade.
 In this building the entrance hall has groin vaults; the only other interior design elements still preserved from the original building are the spiral staircase, its wrought-iron railing, and some former apartment doors.

 The house in the southwest corner is built in the late Baroque style.
 The storefront facade is divided by round-arched canopies which look like arcades.
 On the south side, a bay window with a loggia stands at its border with the neighboring building.
 The facades of the first and second floors are divided by pilasters with capitals and rich consoles, flanking a pair of windows on either side.
 The pilasters continue to the third floor above a circumferential belt cornice.
 The corner building originally had two Dutch gables which were not rebuilt after the Second World War.

 The building in the southeast corner is the smallest part of the building complex.
 The corner itself is clearly emphasized.
 The ground floor is rounded, the first floor is accented by massive protruding stone balconies, and the second by a cornice.
 The third floor is set back where it borders the neighboring buildings; thus the corner gives a vivid and powerful impression.
 The steep mansard roof also contributes to this striking appearance.